ljsinclair/ljsinclair/the-power-of-the-doctor.md

 ...and it's not hard to find more.

-And now all their dreams have come true.
+And now it seems all their dreams have come true.

 If the 14th Doctor appeared in the 13th Doctor's clothing -- just like The Master did during the episode, right down to the dangly earring that came in so handy in [The Legend of the Sea Devils](https://en.wikipedia.org/wiki/Legend_of_the_Sea_Devils) -- then the 14th would be the **successor** to the 13th Doctor.
 And this is because it's established that Time Lord **bodies** regenerate, **not** their clothes[^9ub5].